ministryofjustice/security-guidance/docs/it-security-all-users-policy.md

 This policy provides more information on the actions expected of all Ministry of Justice \(MoJ\) users when using MoJ equipment and infrastructure.
 It is a sub-page to the [IT Security Policy Overview](it-security-policy-overview.md).

-**Note:** In this document, the terms “data” and “information” are used interchangeably.
+**Note:** In this document, the terms "data" and "information" are used interchangeably.

 ## Who is this for?